 This could be one of the top critical points among many behind the absence of lone pairs of electrons in Molecular Geometry.
 Not only this, according to studies, lone pairs can be found in orbitals where electron bonding is present.

-The reason behind occupying more space than electron bonds is that lone pairs are captivated by the nucleus; this concludes as these lone pairs are being spread and functioning near the nucleus with some space.
+The reason behind occupying more space than electron bonds is that lone pairs are captivated by the nucleus; this concludes that these lone pairs are being spread and functioning near the nucleus with some space.

 Valence Shell Electron Pair Repulsion Theory